The Best DJ Mixer for Beginners in 2020!

-- Effects send and return: These allow you to ‘send’ signal to an external FX processor which then return to the master channel.
+- Effects send and return: These allow you to ‘send’ signal to an external FX processor which then returns to the master channel.
 Effects such as filter, reverb, delay, and pan, are the most popular to use on your DJ set.

 The music technology has evolved on a level that has brought a bunch of new performance features for DJing.
 Almost all new DJ mixers in the market will deliver the job.
 But what else to consider when buying one…

 What to look before choosing a DJ mixer:

 - The number of channels: How many audio sources you are planning to use at once?
 The standard option for a beginner DJ is a 2 channel mixer.
 In a club, you will usually find 4 or even 6 channel mixer to play with at least 4 sound devices.
 When you gain experience, and you are ready to use more than two sound sources and add a good 4 channel mixer thankfully there are some very affordable choices in the market.